 Our real estate taxes have three components…..

 1) County tax – Homes in Spring Texas are located in either Harris County or Montgomery County.
-The county tax is composed of the county, county flood control, port of houston authority, county hospital district, county education department, junior college district – Lone Star college system, county emergency service district – fire, and the county emergency service – ambulance .
-The 2012 tax rate for Harris County is approximately $0.816 and for Montgomery County it is approximately $0.777.
+The county tax is composed of the county, county flood control, port of Houston authority, county hospital district, county education department, junior college district – Lone Star college system, county emergency service district – fire, and the county emergency service – ambulance.
+The 2014 tax rate for Harris County is approximately $0.836 and for Montgomery County it is approximately $0.752.
 The rates are for every $100 of assessed property value.

 2) School District tax– Tax assessed by the school district that the property is located in.
 Homes located in Spring Texas are going to be in either the Conroe school district, the Klein school district, or the Spring school district.
-The 2012 tax rate for the Conroe school district is $1.29 and for the Klein school district it is $1.44 and for the Spring school district it is $1.57.
+The 2014 tax rates for the Conroe, Klein, and Spring school districts are $1.28, $1.39, and $1.51, respectively.
 All rates are for every $100 of assessed property value.

 3) MUD (Municipal Utility District) tax– MUDs are the political entities which provide water and sewer services to the majority of residential and commercial property owners who do not receive those services from the City of Houston.
 The MUD tax rates range from $0.00 to $1.40 per every $100 of assessed value.
 Some of our older subdivisions that were developed in the late 1970s do not have a MUD tax because the bonds have been repaid.